 Breakfast was finished in silence and so continued the rest of the morning with Remus finding something to do and avoiding any questions Eliza had about Sirius.
 It was a bit strange since Remus used to speak a lot about the times he spent with his friends yet when one of them turned out to have gotten free, he begun sulking.

-When a soft knock interrupted the awkward silence in the house, Eliza found it vital to rush and open the door in hope that may actually be her father.
+When a soft knock interrupted the awkward silence in the house, Eliza found it vital to rush and open the door in hope that it may actually be her father.
 Already being one step ahead, Lupin rushed to the door and responded before she had the chance.
 Eliza didn’t know who was on the other side but Lupin’s expression was a mix of happiness and melancholy.

 The reason for the rising tension in the room was an old man, incredibly tall with a white long beard.
 He smiled and patted Remus’s shoulder warmly before entering.